 What is the GitHub Archive Program?

 GitHub attracted many organizations, so to say, archive partners, among which are Software Heritage Foundation, Internet Archive, Long Now Foundation, the Arctic World Archive, Microsoft Research’s Project Silica, GHTorrent, and GHArchive to create a GitHub repository that will differ from what they usually do – GitHub Arctic Code Vault.
-This program ensures preservation of the world’s open source software in a long-term perspective.
-The main incentive of the idea is to leave the repositories with all their metadata for future generations – for them to give detailed understanding of what technologies were in the past.
-So to say, to leave future technology historians food for their brains.
+GitHub users and contributors are also key to this open-source software repository preservation effort.
+This world’s open-source software storage, in a long-term perspective, becomes a time machine for current ongoing archiving initiatives.

 Where to find this Arctic Code Vault?

-What does this Arctic Github data repository contain?
+What does this Arctic GitHub data repository contain?

 This Arctic vault includes roughly 21 trillion bytes of data, the snapshot of which was captured on the “mirror” data 02/02/2020.
-It is a single copy at a single definite time of every active public GitHub repository with its metadata (including every pull request, issue, wiki, etc.), which was being developed at the platform at that time.
+It is a single copy at a single definite time of every active public GitHub repository with its metadata (including every pull request, issue, commit, wiki, etc.), which was being developed at the platform at that time.

 Which repositories were snapshotted?